K0I05/METRo/README.md

 METRo is mainly written in python but also use fortran and C (to link the python and the fortran).

+This is an enhanced clone of the original METRo repo hosted on framagit.
+See the readme for developers on features added and improvements such as unit-testing.

 ## Documentation